 It is vitality important that you review any pensions that you have on a regular basis.
-If you leave employment and subsequently stop contributing into their pension scheme, it does not mean that your pension can not still earn money for you.
+If you leave employment and subsequently stop contributing to their pension scheme, it does not mean that your pension can not still earn money for you.

 Ensuring your pensions are invested in the right product, with competitive charges and investment funds that match your attitude to risk, can make the difference of thousands of pounds in retirement.
 At Giliker Flynn, we offer expert pension advice in Newcastle under Lyme and Stoke on Trent, our main aim is to ensure that you achieve your pension goals.

 Final Salary Pension Transfers

 Since Pension Freedom in 2015, we have since an incline in the number of people pursuing their options at retirement.
 Whilst a defined benefit pension (or as it is more commonly known a Final Salary pension) is often referred to as the ‘Gold Plated’ of pensions, the new flexibility in retirement has put less emphasis on the importance of a guaranteed income in retirement.